samuel-2018/book_trader_api/README.md

 `DELETE /api/requests/:requestId`

+Route requires authentication.

 ---

 ### Accept a request

 #### HTTP METHOD Route

 `DELETE /api/requests/accept/:requestId`

+Route requires authentication.

-This is only allowed by Sequelize if the current authenticated user id matches that of the requestee on the request.
+Accepting is only allowed by Sequelize if the current authenticated user id matches that of the requestee on the request.

-- Sequelize will take several actions:
+Sequelize will take several actions:

-- Add the request to the Trade records.
+- Add the request to the trade records.

 - Change ownership of books that are in the request.